 Snohomish County is in the early stages of the Lake Stickney Pedestrian Improvements project.
 A feasibility study of pedestrian facilities in the Lake Stickney area has been completed to serve schools, local parks, and the community.
 The study outlines each alternative, including cost estimates for each alternative, and provides related considerations.

 Snohomish County Public Works has completed the feasibility study for the project.
-Design is scheduled to begin in 2019.
-The construction schedule is dependent on funding availability (see below).
+Staff are working on the project design memo, identifying right of way needs and pursuing additional funding to complete the project.
+The construction schedule is dependent on funding availability.